 Intercity Direct/Intercity Brussels

-Intercity Direct and Intercity Brussels services are pulled by 1 or 2 electric locomotives.
+Intercity Direct and Intercity Brussels services are ICR variants which are pulled by 1 or 2 electric locomotives.

 Seating is directional airline-style with good overhead racks for luggage.
 We recommend using this train for travel between Schiphol Airport and Amsterdam Central.